Ned Stark: Later novels

 In the follow-up novel A Clash of Kings, Ned's execution sparks an all-out conflict between House Stark and House Lannister, with other houses and pretenders also joining in against the crown, leading to a major civil war later called the War of the Five Kings.
-After Tyrion Lannister is sent to King's Landing to salvage the political mess, he returns Ned's remains to his widow Catelyn, who sends them north to be finally laid in House Stark's ancestral crypt, but it is not confirmed whether it has ever arrived at Winterfell as the road back to the North has been cut off by Ironborn invaders.
-Lady Barbrey Dustin of Barrowton, who holds past grudges against Ned, later claims that she personally will never let Ned's bones to be returned and laid to rest in Winterfell's crypt if they are found on her fief.
+After Tyrion Lannister is sent to King's Landing to fix the political chaos, he returns Ned's remains to his widow, Catelyn, who then sends them North to be finally laid in House Stark's ancestral crypt.
+However, it is not confirmed whether they have arrived at Winterfell, as the road back to the North has been blocked by Ironborn invaders.
+Lady Barbrey Dustin of Barrowton, who holds past grudges against Ned, later claims that she will personally never allow Ned's bones to be returned and laid to rest in Winterfell's crypt if they are found on her fief.

-Ned is mentioned in a flashback along with his friend Robert Baratheon and also repeatedly by other characters in the subsequent novels A Storm of Swords and A Dance with Dragons, including the surviving Stark children (who all remember him fondly), Stannis Baratheon, Jorah Mormont (who both affirm respect to his honor), House Manderly and numerous members of the Northern mountain clans (who all continue to hold great love to his name).
-The mountain clansmen, in particular, only join Stannis' march on the Bolton-controlled Winterfell in honor of Ned's legacy.
+Ned is mentioned in a flashback along with his friend Robert Baratheon and also repeatedly by other characters in the subsequent novels A Storm of Swords and A Dance with Dragons, including the surviving Stark children (who all remember him fondly); Stannis Baratheon and Jorah Mormont (who both affirm respect to his honor); House Manderly; and numerous members of the Northern mountain clans who all continue to hold great love to his name.
+The mountain clan members, in particular, only join Stannis's march on the House Bolton-controlled Winterfell in honor of Ned's legacy.

-In A Feast for Crows, when Queen Dowager Cersei is sentenced to the walk of atonement by the Faith of the Seven, she is frequently haunted by the imaginary vision of Ned silently mocking her in the crowd.
+In A Feast for Crows, when Queen Dowager Cersei is sentenced to the walk of atonement by the nascent leadership of the Faith of the Seven, she is frequently haunted by the imaginary vision of Ned silently mocking her in the crowd.

 TV adaptation

 Sean Bean played Ned Stark in the television series.

-In January 2007 HBO secured the rights to adapt Martin's series for television.
+In January 2007, HBO secured the rights to adapt Martin's series for television.
 When the pilot went into production in 2009, one of the first casting announcements was Sean Bean as the "lead" Eddard Stark.
 As the show premiered in 2011, the Los Angeles Times called Bean's Ned "the strong and brooding headliner of the series".

 As in the source novel, Ned is beheaded in the ninth episode of season 1, "Baelor".
-Though praising the character's demise for its role in propelling the story, James Hibberd of Entertainment Weekly later noted that:
+Although praising the character's demise for its role in propelling the story, James Hibberd of Entertainment Weekly later noted that:

 This is probably the first time a U.S. drama series has ever killed off its main character in the first season as part of its master creative plan … it's just … not done.
 You don't cast a star, put him on bus stops and magazine ads marketing the show, get viewers all invested in his story, and then dump him nine episodes later just because it arguably makes the story a bit more interesting.